-Whether you have massive student debt, medical debts, or credit card debts, if you are no longer able to keep up with all of your loan repayments and are concerned that you may lose important assets as a result of your debt, you may be seriously considering filing for bankruptcy.
-If you’re currently leaning towards using Chapter 13 to file for bankruptcy in order to safeguard some of your assets and to allow you to get on top of your finances, you may be interested in finding out how Chapter 13 can decrease your debts.
-However, do keep in mind that once the 3-5 year time period after your bankruptcy comes to an end, you’ll be required to continue paying your student debt, until it is paid off in full.
+Whether you have massive student debt, medical debts, or credit card debts, you may be seriously considering filing for bankruptcy.
+This is especially true if you are no longer able to keep up with all of your loan payments and are concerned that you may lose important assets as a result of your debt.

+This is great news if you have a large mortgage on top of your student debt.
+If you can pay less for student debt per month, you’ll be able to catch up on your mortgage payments.
+However, do keep in mind that once the three to five-year time period after your bankruptcy comes to an end, you’ll be required to continue paying any remaining student debt.
+This goes on until it is paid off in full.

 Credit Card Debts